 GPs, schools and nurseries should be aware of the current high levels of scarlet fever and inform local health protection teams if they become aware of cases, particularly if more than one child is affected.

-Children and adults should cover their mouth and nose with a tissue when they cough or sneeze and wash their hands with soap and water after using or disposing of tissues.
+- wash your hands with soap and water after using or disposing of tissues.

-Avoid sharing contaminated utensils, cups and glasses, clothes, baths, bed linen or towels.
+- do not share contaminated utensils, cups and glasses, clothes, baths, bed linen or towels

 Help us improve NHS inform